Alizé Lim

-Alizé Lim (born 13 July 1990) is a French tennis player.
+Alizé Lim (born 13 July 1990) is a French former tennis player.
 Her career high WTA singles ranking is world No. 135, reached on 26 May 2014, and her career high doubles ranking is No. 148, attained on 7 November 2016.

 Career

 Alize Lim made her Grand Slam debut at the 2011 French Open where she and her French partner Victoria Larrière received a wildcard for the doubles main draw, and lost to sixth seeds Bethanie Mattek-Sands and Meghann Shaughnessy, 2–6, 1–6, in the first round.

 In 2014, Alize Lim made her major singles debut at the French Open with a wildcard and again lost in the first round of the main draw, to occasional training partner and then-world No. 1, Serena Williams, 2–6, 1–6.

 Alize Lim worked with Eurosport during the 2022 Australian Open, and presented their coverage of the event with Mats Wilander, Tim Henman, and Johanna Konta.

 She also presented the 2024 Summer Olympics for France Télévisions on the online channel dedicated to the event.